eic/epic-analysis/tutorial/README.md

   ```bash
   s3tools/s3tool.rb -e 18x275 -o tutorial.epic -c tutorial/s3files.epic.config -l 4
   ```
-  - This is for the latest EPIC data (with the specified beam energy, and writes the config file to `tutorial/s3files.epic.config`)
+  - This is for the latest ePIC data (with the specified beam energy, and writes the config file to `tutorial/s3files.epic.config`)
     - By default, the `config` file will be filled with URLs for streaming data from S3; if you would rather download the files locally, add the option